-S. No Condition Observable Behavior Standard 1 Given a list of drugs The student will be able to classify each item as amphetamine or barbiturate.
-With at least 70% ac- curacy 2 Immediately following a fifteen-minute discussion on a topic.
+S. No Condition Observable Behavior Standard Given a list of drugs The student will be able to classify each item as amphetamine or barbiturate.
+With at least 70% accuracy 2 Immediately following a fifteen-minute discussion on a topic.
 The student will be able to summarize in writing the major issues being discussed.
 Mentioning at least three of the five major topics.
-3 Given an algebraic equation with one unknown. simple linear equation Within a period of five minutes.
+3 Given an algebraic equation with one unknown.
+The student will be able to correctly solve a simple linear equation.
+Within a period of five minutes.